-Oasis Dental Care Central - South Woodford is located in the London Borough of Redbridge.
-The practice is on the ground and first floor and comprises of four surgeries and a decontamination room.
+Abbey Dental Practice is located in the London Borough of Tower Hamlets.
+The practice is on the ground and first floor and comprises of five surgeries and two decontamination rooms.
 There was also a reception and waiting area.
-Toilet facilities for patients were also available on the first floor.
+Toilet facilities for patients were also available